-Participation in New Student Orientation is required of all students who are beginning their first semester at The Baptist College of Florida.
-New Student Orientation provides essential information about college policies, campus facilities, and college life.
+Participation in New Student Orientation is required of all students who are beginning their first semester at Baptist University of Florida.
+New Student Orientation provides essential information about university policies, campus facilities, and university life.
 Sessions include special times of fellowship and recreation with other students, faculty, and staff members.
 Attendance is mandatory.
+Orientation for online students is provided through email messages and links and IT 110 N. Orientation to Online Learning.